1A3Dev/REPO-LobbyImprovements/README.md

 ### Information

-This mod is mainly for R.E.P.O game testers therefore some features are turned off by default so I'd recommend having a quick look through the config and making sure everything is configured how you want it.
+This mod is mainly for R.E.P.O game testers therefore some features are turned off by default so I'd recommend checking the config is configured how you want it.

 ### Features